sanjayg0/feappv/README.md

 For information on FEAP see http://projects.ce.berkeley.edu/feap

-There is a FEAP and FEAPpv forum at http://feap.berkeley.edu and there is a nacient wiki at http://feap.berkeley.edu/wiki
+There is a FEAP and FEAPpv forum at http://feap.berkeley.edu and there is a nacent wiki at http://feap.berkeley.edu/wiki